Electron transport chain: Electron acceptors and terminal oxidase/reductase

-Anaerobic bacteria, which do not use oxygen as a terminal electron acceptor, have terminal reductases individualized to their terminal acceptor.
-For example, E. coli can use fumarate reductase, nitrate reductase, nitrite reductase, DMSO reductase, or trimethylamine-N-oxide reductase, depending on the availability of these acceptors in the environment.
+Mostly in anaerobic environments different electron acceptors are used, including nitrate, nitrite, ferric iron, sulfate, carbon dioxide, and small organic molecules such as fumarate.
+When bacteria grow in anaerobic environments, the terminal electron acceptor is reduced by an enzyme called a reductase.
+E. coli can use fumarate reductase, nitrate reductase, nitrite reductase, DMSO reductase, or trimethylamine-N-oxide reductase, depending on the availability of these acceptors in the environment.

 Most terminal oxidases and reductases are inducible.
 They are synthesized by the organism as needed, in response to specific environmental conditions.

-Electron acceptors

-Just as there are a number of different electron donors (organic matter in organotrophs, inorganic matter in lithotrophs), there are a number of different electron acceptors, both organic and inorganic.
-If oxygen is available, it is most often used as the terminal electron acceptor in aerobic bacteria and facultative anaerobes.

-Mostly in anaerobic environments different electron acceptors are used, including nitrate, nitrite, ferric iron, sulfate, carbon dioxide, and small organic molecules such as fumarate.

 Photosynthetic

 In oxidative phosphorylation, electrons are transferred from an electron donor such as NADH to an acceptor such as O_{2} through an electron transport chain, releasing energy.
 In photophosphorylation, the energy of sunlight is used to create a high-energy electron donor which can subsequently reduce oxidized components and couple to ATP synthesis via proton translocation by the electron transport chain.

 Photosynthetic electron transport chains, like the mitochondrial chain, can be considered as a special case of the bacterial systems.
 They use mobile, lipid-soluble quinone carriers (phylloquinone and plastoquinone) and mobile, water-soluble carriers (cytochromes).
 They also contain a proton pump.
 The proton pump in all photosynthetic chains resembles mitochondrial Complex III.
-The commonly-held theory of symbiogenesis proposes that both organelles descended from bacteria.
+The commonly held theory of symbiogenesis proposes that both organelles descended from bacteria.